DDHarry/C-lang/README.md

                    The object filename is ```-.c, -.i, -.s etc ...``` into an ```-.o ``` filename -S           ::  stop after the compilation.
 The output is in the form of an assembler code file.
-                   Means -.c, -.i, ... files > -.s (are transformed into a .s file) -E           ::  stop after the preprocessing stage, hence the output is a preprocessed file sent to the std output
-  -o file      ::  place output in the file 'file'.
-If not specified, the default is to put an
-                   executable in 'a.out',
-                   the object file for 'source.suffix', namely 'source.c', in 'source.o'
-                   its assembler file in 'source.s'
+                   Means -.c, -.i, ... files > -.s (are transformed into a .s file) -E           ::  stop after the preprocessing stage, hence the output is a preprocessed file sent to the std output -o file      ::  place output in the file 'file'.
+If not specified, the default is to put an executable in 'a.out', the object file for 'source.suffix', namely 'source.c', in 'source.o' its assembler file in 'source.s'
                    precompiled header in 'source.suffix.gch', namely, 'source.c.gch'
-                   all preprocessed C sources on standard output -v           ::  print on standard error output the commands executed to run the stages of compilation and also the version number of the compiler driver program and of the preprocessor and the compiler proper.
-  -###         ::  like '-v' exept .) the commands are not executed ..) arguments are quoted unless
-                   they contain only alphanumeric characters or '.', '-', '/', '_'
-                   Useful for the shell script to capture the driver-generated command lines
+                   all preprocessed C sources on standard output -v           ::  print on standard error output the commands executed to run the stages of compilation and also the version number of the compiler driver program and of the preprocessor and the compiler proper -###         ::  like '-v' exept .) the commands are not executed ..) arguments are quoted unless they contain only alphanumeric characters or '.', '-', '/', '_' Useful for the shell script to capture the driver-generated command lines